 The largest study to date, often referred to as the “Blueprint Study,” followed 904 physicians from 16 state physician health programs.
 The program included drug and alcohol monitoring, 12-Step and mandated peer support groups.
 Remarkably, after five years, 78% of the participants had no positive tests for drugs or alcohol and nearly all who desired to do so, returned to practicing medicine without relapse.

-At Positive Sobriety Institute, we recognize the passion you have for your healthcare profession.
-We know you have a lot to lose – and a lot to gain from recovery.
+At Positive Sobriety Institute, we recognize the passion you have for your healthcare profession and why we have created the impaired professionals program to help you overcome addiction.
+We know you have a lot to lose – and a lot to gain – from recovery.
 Let us help you achieve recovery and return to your career and your life, addiction free.